skahmann3/skahmannweb/content/author/admin/_index.md

 superuser: true
 ---

-I am a UCLA Statistics PhD Student and NSF Graduate Research Fellow.
+I am a UCLA Statistics Ph.D.
+Student and NSF Graduate Research Fellow.
 My dissertation research is in causal inference, advised by Dr. Erin Hartman.
 In 2018, I co-founded the Society of Women in Statistics at UCLA, recognized and funded by UCLA and the Statistics Department.